-Once you have downloaded and stored your required scripts on your hard drive, you can load them into REAPER by clicking first on the New action button, then Load ReaScript, then navigate to the appropriate directory, then select the required file(s) and click on Open.
+Once you have downloaded and stored your required scripts on your hard by clicking first on the New action button, then Load ReaScript, then navigate to the appropriate directory, then select the required file(s) and click on Open.

 The topic of writing scripts is outside the scope of this User Guide, although there is a brief introduction to ReaScript in Chapter 23.
 If you are interested in learning more you should visit the REAPER web site, and in particular: www.cockos.com/reaper/sdk/reascript/reascript.php